How to make strength training the key to weight loss?

 Can strength training sessions contribute to weight loss?

 Like other forms of exercise, weight training challenges your body, which increases your calorie burn (compared to sitting still).
 Weight loss occurs when you burn more calories than you consume over a period of time.
 Therefore, if you combine strength training with moderate calorie restriction, you can lose weight over time.
 When it comes to calories burned strictly, aerobic exercise usually trumps strength-training exercise.
-According to Harvard Health estimates, a 150-pound person burns about 108 calories in 30 minutes of general weight lifting.
+According to Harvard Health estimates, a 150-pound person burns regarding 108 calories in 30 minutes of general weight lifting.
 This same person burns 252 calories cycling at a moderate intensity for the same duration.

 But strength training can promote healthy weight loss beyond the simple equation of calories burned.
 Considering resistance exercise only in terms of calorie intake and calorie loss is a bit too simplistic.